 What is tinnitus?

 Tinnitus is a problem that causes you to hear a noise in one ear or both ears.
 In most cases, nothing outside of you caused that noise.
 It’s an internal noise that only you hear in your ear.
-People commonly describe the noise as a “ringing in the ear, but it also can be roaring, clicking, buzzing or other sounds.
+People commonly describe the noise as a “ringing in the ear.
+It also can be roaring, clicking, buzzing, or other sounds.
 Some people who have tinnitus hear a more complex noise that changes over time.
 You may hear the noise constantly, or it may come and go.